YasirAhmadX/practicals/index.md

 ### Practical 9

->Write a program to create a function which takes 3 arguments (say a,b,ch) where a is length ;b is breadth and ch  is choice whether to compute area or perimeter.
+>Write a program to create a function which takes 3 arguments (say a,b,ch) where a is length b is breadth and ch  is choice whether to compute area or perimeter.
 >
 >**Note**:- Use keyword arguments:
 >
 >    ch==1 for area
 >
 >   ch==2 for perimeter
 >

 ```python3
 def Area_Perimeter(a,b,ch):
     """